feliciatrinh/projects/README.md

 ## Spring 2018
 ### Explorable Worlds Game - Java
-I designed and implemented a single-player 2D tile-based game where the objective is to collect all the items to increase the player's sight in order to advance to the next level.
+I designed and implemented a single-player 2D tile-based game where the objective is to collect all the items to increase the player's sight in order to finish the level.
 I used a pseudo-random world generation algorithm to create a new map for every user input string.
 I implemented loading and saving gameplay and keyboard navigation (using AWDS) using StdDraw Princeton libraries.

 This project helped introduce me to project development cycles.
 Project spec [here](https://sp18.datastructur.es/materials/proj/proj2/proj2).